 We ensure that all our programs provide unbiased, medically accurate information, allowing students to make informed decisions about their health.

-3. Interactive and participatory
+3. Interactive and engaging

 Our curricula make extensive use of interactive and participatory techniques to engage students actively in the learning process.